muratk3n/thirdwave/en/tweets/2020/week2.md

 with a faculty member from the university...
 Once, when I was younger and more naive, I figured I might as well make the industrialist happy.
-During one of these meetings, after a couple of iterations of “what application field do you work on?”  followed by “this is really the wrong question”, I had decided to break the monotony and hopelessness of the exchange by stating I work on shortest paths in road networks.
+During one of these meetings, after a couple of iterations of 'what application field do you work on?'  followed by 'this is really the wrong question', I had decided to break the monotony and hopelessness of the exchange by stating I work on shortest paths in road networks.